 An employee in this occupation will be responsible for proactively finding solutions to problems and identifying areas for improving the business.
 Laboratory technicians are expected to work both individually and as part of a laboratory team.
 They are able to work with minimum supervision, taking responsibility for the quality and accuracy of their own work.
 In any context working safely and ethically is paramount and many companies operate under highly regulated conditions.
 Laboratory technicians therefore follow quality procedures to meet the requirements of quality standards relevant to their work.
 It is not a requirement, either to practise in this occupation or as part of this apprenticeship, for apprentices to achieve additional qualifications (other than the usual English and maths requirements for an apprenticeship at this level) or professional recognition.
-However, this apprenticeship standard has been carefully designed with some of the requirements of certain relevant to the industry or sector within which they are working to ascertain the additional requirements that must be met for professional recognition by these organisations.
+However, this apprenticeship standard has been carefully designed with some of the requirements of certain relevant professional bodies in mind.

+Apprentices and employers should speak to the professional bodies relevant to the industry or sector within which they are working to ascertain the additional requirements that must be met for professional recognition by these organisations.
 Recognition by those organisations will be dependent on the acquisition of learning as defined by them.